hiagohsantos/ALPR/README.md

 ## Thesis

-To get more details about the work and the system, please refer to the `Monography` folder
+For further details about the work and the system, please refer to the monograph available in the 'Monography' folder.